 It is prescribed that the front of a roll-on / roll-off container be immobilized with blocking devices and secured by means of the lifting device (generally a wire rope).
-For the rear, it is prescribed to use at least one tiedown attached both to the vehicle chassis and the container chassis or by at least two tiedowns which secure each side of the container to the vehicle's side rails.
+For the rear, it is prescribed to use at least one tiedown attached both to the vehicle chassis and the container chassis, in order to secure the two rails on the container to the two rails on the vehicle body or by at least two tiedowns which secure each side of the container to the vehicle's side rails.
 The working load limit (WLL) of each tiedown used to secure the rear of the container must be at least 2,268 kg (5000 lb).
 It is also possible (for the rear) to use two hooks or any other equivalent mechanism allowing the two sides of the container to be secured to the vehicle chassis, at least as effectively as the tiedowns mentioned above.